jogme/openssl/doc/designs/xof.md

 ### Squeeze

-Currently EVP_DigestFinalXOF() uses a flag to check that it is only invoked once.
+Currently OPENSSL_BOX_EVP_DigestFinalXOF() uses a flag to check that it is only invoked once.
 It returns an error if called more than once.
 When initially written it also did a reset, but that code was removed as it was deemed to be incorrect.